syncfusion/blazor-docs/src/common/common/how-to/customize-font-size-and-color.md

 # How to customize the font size and color in Syncfusion Blazor components

-## Install Webcompiler
+## Install Web Compiler

-Install the Webcompiler to compile the `scss` files in the Blazor Applications.
+Install the Web Compiler to compile the `SCSS` files in the Blazor Applications.

-## Steps to install the Webcompiler in Visual Studio 2019**
+## Steps to install the Web Compiler in Visual Studio 2019**

-1. Open the Visual Studio 2019 and click the **Exensions** in the visual studio toolbar.
+1. Open the Visual Studio 2019 and click the **Extensions** in the visual studio toolbar.

     ![Extension](../images/extensions.png)